 Selby Baqwa and Lawrence Mushwana respectively.

-Helen Acton is a research intern at GGA.
+Helen Acton is a legal analyst at GGA.
 She holds a Bachelor’s degree in Politics and Philosophy, and an LLB from the University of Cape Town.
 She is interested in analysing political issues from a legal perspective.
 Constitutional and administrative law are her primary interests, especially the role they can play in promoting socio-economic equality and improving governance performance.